 - Home Energy Solutions (HES) every residential solar PV project is required to undertake a HES assessment or an equivalent energy audit (e.g., BPI audit).
-Currently, approximately 55% of all RSIP projects undergo a HES assessment and 45% a BPI audit.
-To expand upon the options for meeting the energy audit requirement under the RSIP, the Green Bank will also allow the DOE's Home Energy Score by a certified Home Energy Score assessor.
-The Green Bank will continue to work closely with the EDCs and LDCs to connect HES vendors and RSIP contractors. - Water Heating as a result of the HES assessment or the BPI audit requirement for residential solar PV projects, opportunities for more efficient water heating systems are being identified.
+Currently, approximately 55% of all RSIP projects undergo a HES assessment and 45% a BPI audit. - Water Heating as a result of the HES assessment or the BPI audit requirement for residential solar PV projects, opportunities for more efficient water heating systems are being identified.

-&lt;sup>42 Examples of statutorily mandated programs would be, but are not limited to, Section 103 of PA 11-80 (i.e., anaerobic digester and combined heat and power pilot programs) and Public Act 15-194 (i.e., solar home renewable energy credit).
+43 Examples of statutorily mandated programs would be, but are not limited to, Section 103 of PA 11-80 (i.e., anaerobic digester and combined heat and power pilot programs) and Public Act 15-194 (i.e., solar home renewable energy credit).

-&lt;sup>43 Examples of infrastructure projects include Section 26 of Public Act 05-01 (i.e., Project 100) which resulted in the Dominion Bridgeport Fuel Cell Park or Section 127 of Public Act 11-80 (i.e., 30 MW of grid tied renewable energy projects sited in Connecticut) which resulted in Colebrook Wind.
+44 Examples of infrastructure projects include Section 26 of Public Act 05-01 (i.e., Project 100) which resulted in the Dominion Bridgeport Fuel Cell Park or Section 127 of Public Act 11-80 (i.e., 30 MW of grid tied renewable energy projects sited in Connecticut) which resulted in Colebrook Wind.

-Space Heating - the increase in deployment of residential solar PV is providing an opportunity for homeowners to convert from heating oil furnaces to electricity powered air source and ground source heat pumps.
+• Space Heating - the increase in deployment of residential solar PV is providing an opportunity for homeowners to convert from heating oil furnaces to electricity powered air source and ground source heat pumps.